MinaFujisawa/Puyo-Puyo/README.md

 ![drop](https://github.com/MinaFujisawa/PuyoPuyo/blob/master/screenshots/drop.png)

 When four or more Puyo of the same color line up adjacent to each other, they disappear.
 Puyo connect horizontally or vertically.
-This is called Popping.
+This is called __Popping__.

-A Chain is made when falling Puyo cause a new group of Puyo to Pop, making a chain reaction.
+A Chain is made when falling Puyo cause a new group of Puyo to Pop, making a __chain reaction__.
 ![drop](https://github.com/MinaFujisawa/PuyoPuyo/blob/master/screenshots/chain.png)

 Ref: